-The purpose built memory care community is located at 200 North High Street in Bridgton and is projected to open in October 2022.
+The purpose built memory care community is located at 200 North High Street in Bridgton and opened in December 2022.

-What type of accommodations and features will be available?
+What type of accommodations and features are available?

-Because individuals with memory impairments may benefit from either option, the community will feature both private and double occupancy rooms.
+Because individuals with memory impairments may benefit from either option, the community features both private and double occupancy rooms.
 For some individuals who experience anxiety when living alone, the comfort of having a roommate may help.